ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/cat/index.rst

 New
 ^^^

 Create a new category group.
-This will take you to the category group :doc:`create form <form>`.
+This will take you to the :doc:`category group create form <form-cat_group>`.

 Category Group Links
 ^^^^^^^^^^^^^^^^^^^^